ibm-cloud-docs/sell/service-custom-parameters.md

 # Adding custom service parameters for your service in Partner Center
 {: #service-add-custom-parameters}

 When you onboard your service to {{site.data.keyword.Bluemix}}, the provisioning process of your product might require some additional information from your customers.
-To get the additional information, you can add custom input fields for your product in {{site.data.keyword.cloud_notm}} Partner Center, and customers can enter their values.
+To get the additional information, you can add custom input fields for your product in {{site.data.keyword.cloud_notm}} Partner Center, and customers can enter the values.
 {: shortdesc}

 ## Adding custom input fields